AOS Award no. 20183755 November 30, 2018 Hawaii Center Monthly Judging – Big Island 75 points

 We went back to basics by going back to Love Song.
 Years ago we had over 1000 Love Songs and 5 or 6 of them came out dark.
 We have all enjoyed seeing the results of hybridizing with these dark Love Songs.
 We are now intrigued by the prospect of putting them with some of […]

 Seeing lots of pink petals with very little spotting and some pink showing in the dorsal sepal.
-Photograph soon
+The awarded flower is just stunning, the photograph is good but the flower itself does take your breath away.

 We think this is the fourth time we are listing this cross, now with a different pollen parent.
 And we think there is a fifth cross in the 2″ section! each time this comes out just beautifully.